 Do I Need a Degree to Become a Pastor?

 Have you considered how to become a minister?
 Have you seriously considered if becoming a pastor without a degree is possible?
 Have you said aloud — I want to become a Pastor?
+You don’t have to go to school to become a pastor.
+You’re don’t need an M.Div.
+You don’t even need a high school diploma.
+But if you want to be a good pastor, education helps.

 The good news is that very few religious traditions or denominations mandate that pastoral candidates possess a college degree as a prerequisite to being ordained.
 However, it is important to understand that a religious studies degree holder would likely be preferred to someone without a pastor education degree.

 Additionally, it is generally expected that an individual applying for a position of leadership in a religious organization or house of worship — like a head pastor — holds a baccalaureate degree, at a minimum.
+If you want to know how to become a pastor without a degree, keep reading!

 Becoming a pastor without a degree is especially a great idea to obtain an entry-level position.
 In fact, many religious leaders learn how to become a minister with on the job training as they earn their religious studies degree through a part-time pastor education.
 Those who say to themselves — I want to become a pastor — can choose to start with or without a religious studies degree, but the advantages of a degree are real.